jkool702/CustomFedoraLiveISO/README.md

 NOTE: GUI-based setup is not supported - you must be able to customize the system from a CLI interface.
 BUT, everything else is taken care of for you by the script - there is no need to fool with editing kickstart files or running lorax / livemedia-creator / livecd-creator, etc.

-NOTE: is you define customIsoUSBDevPath to be a valid device under /dev, the ISO will be burned to $customIsoUSBDevPath using `livecd-iso-to-disk`
+NOTE: if you define customIsoUSBDevPath to be a valid device under /dev, the ISO will be burned to $customIsoUSBDevPath using `livecd-iso-to-disk`

+**WARNING**: Currently this does not work if the live ISO's `/boot` is on NTFS, because livemedia-creator adds in GRUB without NTFS support.
+This means that `/boot` *must* be FAT32, which in turn means that the maximum size of the squashfs root filesystem image in 4 GB.
+The vanilla live ISO images have squashfs root filesystems that are around 1.5-2gb, so you can add a good bit of stuff to the live image and keep it under 4 gb, but you can NOT add *everything* to them.

 # CODE